FuelLabs/fuel-indexer/docs/src/reference-guide/components/graphql/pagination.md

 - `first` - limit on number of results (required)
 - `offset` - the amount of records to skip before returning results (optional)

-In order to generate a paginated response, your query should include a limit and either an ascending or descending sort order applied to one of the fields of the searched entity. _If you include a limit in your query, you are required to include a sort order as well._ Otherwise, your query will return an error.

 Let's use the [block explorer](../../../examples/block-explorer.md) example to illustrate how to use pagination.

 ```graphql